 - Does the athlete have any identified deficiencies which require appropriate training strategies to address?

-- What level/phase of training do they need to return to (e.g. base phase, competition preparation)?
+- What level/phase of training do they need to return to (i.e., base phase, competition preparation)?

 2. Considering the many forms of loading when training

 Training load is multifactorial in nature with elements of the session placing physical, physiological, technical, tactical and cognitive stress on the athlete.
 It is important to understand not only the overall load placed upon an athlete, but how the load will stress each specific physical, structural and/or psychological system – combined with an understanding of what type of load the athlete has recently completed.
 Particularly during re-loading as non-sport specific exercise completed during a period of unloading may not adequately prepare an athlete to be able to tolerate sport-specific loads.
-For example, a swimmer returning from a post-season break may have maintained a 40% training load through non-sport specific activities (e.g. cycling on a stationary ergo) without completing any sport specific movements (such as swimming itself).
-Likewise, when hockey players return to training, not only should the frequency, duration and velocity of high-speed running be carefully considered, but also changes of directions (angle, planned and unplanned) when returning to previous loads.
-This is of importance when athletes are returning to sport specific movements with a higher injury burden (i.e. the egg-beater kick for water polo players), or a change in environment (i.e. running on trails compared to on track) that may add additional stress to the athlete.
-A clear return to both the overall training load and a sport specific training plan should be developed, implemented and monitored to mitigate the likelihood of injury and/or illness and to optimise performance.
+For example, a swimmer returning from a post-season break may have maintained 40% of their typical training load through non-sport specific activities (e.g., cycling on a stationary ergo) without completing any sport specific movements (such as swimming itself).
+Likewise, when hockey players return to training, not only should the frequency, duration and velocity of high-speed running be carefully considered, but also changes of directions (e.g., angle, planned and unplanned) when returning to previous loads.
+This is of importance when athletes are returning to sport specific movements with a higher injury burden (i.e., the egg-beater kick for water polo players), or a change in environment (i.e., running on trails compared to on track) that may add additional stress to the athlete.
+A clear plan to return to both the overall training load and sport specific training load should be developed, implemented and monitored to mitigate the likelihood of injury and/or illness and to optimise performance.